Self maps of HP^n via the unstable Adams spectral sequence: Introduction

-In section 2 we describe the $p$-local solutions to the congruences \eqref{cong} and quote results of Rector which reduce the Feder-Gitler conjecture to producing maps with degree any multiple of $p^{e(p,n)}$.
-In section 3, we gather the necessary information on the unstable Adams spectral sequence for $S^3$.
-In section 4 we show that the degree of a self map of $\HP^n$ is in $\mathbf{FG}_{n+1}$ if and only if the Adams $e$-invariant of the obstruction to extension vanishes.
-The results quoted in section 3 then allow us to prove Theorem \ref{mainthm}.
+The paper is organized as follows.
+In section \ref{sectionlocal} we describe the $p$-local solutions to the congruences \eqref{cong} and quote results of Rector which reduce the Feder-Gitler conjecture to producing maps with degree any multiple of $p^{e(p,n)}$.
+In section \ref{sectionadams}, we gather the necessary information on the unstable Adams spectral sequence for $\HP^\infty$.
+In section \ref{sectionmaps} we show that the degree of a self map of $\HP^n$ is in $\mathbf{FG}_{n+1}$ if and only if the Adams $e$-invariant of its obstruction to extension vanishes.
+The results quoted in section \ref{sectionadams} then allow us to construct self maps of $\HP^n_{(p)}$ of degree any multiple of $p^{f(p,n)}$ and thus prove Theorem \ref{mainthm}.